albertusvdmerwe/simple-react-date-selector/README.md

 **Example usage:**

-**Add the SCSS file to your application's root SCSS file - for example:**
+*Add the SCSS file to your application's root SCSS file - for example:*

-`@import "../node_modules/simple-react-date-selector/styles/app";`
+`@import "../node_modules/simple-react-date-selector/styles/picker";`

-**Add it to your application's component - for example:**
+*Add it to your application's component - for example:*

 `
-/* Your own React Component */

-/*
-    Import the 'simple-react-date-selector' component
-    This is a default exports, so feel free to name the component whatever you like.
-*/

-/*Example of using the component*/

 import React,{Component} from "react";
 import Datepicker from 'simple-react-date-selector';